DevSDK/devsdk.github.io/_i18n/en/_posts/2025-02-22-V8-DevLogFloat16Array.md

 >Regard
 >Seokho

 When I sent the above email, I had some small fears about exposing my lack of code understanding or ability.
-And also of wasting his time and possibly losing an opportunity
+And also of wasting his time and losing the contribution opportunity.

 Thankfully, he said yes.
 I was very happy.